 Forensic Chemistry – Illicit Drugs

-Goal of this literature thesis is to create an overview of the most important cutting-agents, adulterants and impurities in cocaine, their popularity and occurrence, and regional and historic differences.
-Important parameters to assess are those describing their usability for a retrospective data-mining approach on GC-MS data, such as concentration in end-product, selectivity for a certain origin or manufacturing process, and detectability in a general GC-MS screening after direct organic extraction.
+Goal of this literature thesis is to create an overview of the most important and recent synthesis routes for the most common synthetic drugs with their associated impurities.
+Important parameters to assess are those describing their usability for a retrospective data-mining approach on GC-MS data, such as yield/concentration in end-product, selectivity for a certain synthesis route and detectability in a general GC-MS screening.
 Other useful information includes molecular mass and GC-MS mass spectrum.

-European Monitoring Centre for Drugs and Drug Addiction and Europol (2019), EU Drug Markets Report 2019, Publications Office of the European Union, Luxembourg.
+European Monitoring Centre for Drugs and Drug Addiction (2019), Drug precursor developments in the European Union, EMCDDA Papers, Publications Office of the European Union, Luxembourg.

 Hauser, F.M., Pütz, M., Rößler, T., Hulshof, J.W., 2019.
 Identification of specific markers for amphetamines synthesized from glycidic acid pre‐precursors and retrospective search in German profiling database.
 Drug Test Anal dta.2686. https://doi.org/10.1002/dta.2686

 Hauser, F.M., Rößler, T., Hulshof, J.W., Weigel, D., Zimmermann, R., Pütz, M., 2018.
 Identification of specific markers for amphetamine synthesised from the pre-precursor APAAN following the Leuckart route and retrospective search for APAAN markers in profiling databases from Germany and the Netherlands.
 Drug Test Anal 10, 671–680. https://doi.org/10.1002/dta.2296

 REQUIRED / RECOMMENDED EXPERTISE

 Basic understanding in forensic chemistry.
 Affinity with illicit drugs synthesis and analysis is recommended.